In this tutorial, we’re going to cover how to create and send invoices to your customers. Let’s begin!

 The invoice will be attached to the email as a PDF document.
 Once you have made your changes, select the Save to send queue and close button as indicated below.
 This will then trigger the email to be sent to the customer.

 TIP: Be sure to check your email delivery settings before sending emails to your customers.
-We covered this in the lesson on how to set up sales form content.
+We covered this in the tutorial on how to set up sales form content.

-That wraps up the section on Invoices.
-The next lesson in our QuickBooks Online Training Course will be How to Receive (Record) Payments from Customers.
-In this lesson, we will show you how to properly apply customer payments in QuickBooks Online and the impact this will have on your financial statements.
+That wraps up How to Create and Send Invoices in QuickBooks Online.
+In our next tutorial, we will show you How to Receive (Record) Payments from Customers, how to properly apply customer payments, and the impact this will have on your financial statements.